"The end of the enchantment was come and the Princess awoke, and she said: 'Is it you, my Prince? You have waited a long while...'"

 Elena watched him work.
-She had no idea what this man was doing in (what she assumed to be) her house and no memory of having met him before, but it seemed she must have sat for this portrait before.
-The man--the boy, really--was fascinating to watch, so rapt was he in concentration with his work.
+She had no idea what this man was doing in what she assumed to be her house, and no memory of having met him before, but it seemed she must have sat for this portrait before.
+The man--the boy, really--was fascinating to watch, so deep in concentration with his work.
 Elena reclined in the chair, letting the open fan dangle from her fingertips and affecting the smallest smile she could manage.
-The young artist seemed to spend a long time looking at her before he started working.
-She paid it no mind.

-"You pose with remarkable grace, lady," he said after he had been working for a while.
+"You pose with remarkable grace, lady," he said.
 "Most find it difficult to keep so still."

 Elena went as if to laugh but produced no real sound.
-The artist seemed to be applying very heavy strokes, and the flush about his cheeks was now a matter of exertion rather than embarrassment.
-After some hours he paused to rest his sore wrists and elbows and, wiping his brow on a handkerchief, declared:
+The artist seemed to be applying very heavy strokes, and the flush on his cheeks was now exertion rather than embarrassment.
+After some hours he paused to rest and, wiping his brow on a handkerchief, declared:

 "It's done. ...or at least, I think it's done.
 Naturally only you can decide that."
 And he turned the easel around.